CastroForGeorgia/GA-5/_projects/open_government.md

+---
+title: Open Government
+description: We believe that transparency and accountability are the bedrocks of a trustworthy government that genuinely serves its people.
+date: 2024-11-28 00:00:00 +0000
+label: Policy
+image: '/images/project-1.jpg'
+---

-# 🌐 Open Government Policy
+# Open Government Policy

 ## Overview